SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

 1. Re-run the code cell and view the results.
 The chart now includes a little more information.

-1. A plot is technically contained with a **Figure**.
-In the previous examples, the figure was created implicitly for you; but you can create it explicitly.
+1. A plot is technically contained within a **Figure**.
+In the previous examples, the figure was created implicitly for you, but you can create it explicitly.

 1. Modify the code to plot the chart as follows: